Wednesday, October 25, 2006

 execute psft_ddl_lock.set_ddl_permitted(FALSE);

-The previous version of this trigger (called T_LOCK) did not have this capability, and so I suggested disabling the trigger, but this affected all sessions.
+The previous version of this trigger (called T_LOCK) did not have this capability, so I suggested disabling the trigger, but this affected all sessions.

 No comments :